businesstta/Meeting-Room-Booking-System/README.md

-# AtoZ Group Meeting Room Booking System
+# Meeting Room Booking System

 Responsive meeting-room booking platform with a PWA, PostgreSQL-backed Express API, role and capability controls, notifications, tablet Room Display, and a